pmqs/zipdetails/README.md

-When either of these options is enabled, this program will bypass the initial step of reading the `Central Directory` at the end of the file and simply scan the zip file sequentially from the start of the file looking for zip metedata records.
+When either of these options is enabled, this program will bypass the initial step of reading the `Central Directory` at the end of the file and simply scan the zip file sequentially from the start of the file looking for zip metadata records.
 Although this can be error prone, for the most part it will find any zip file metadata that is still present in the file.

 The difference between the two options is how aggressive the sequential